-This is a process whereby agreed goas and targets are monitored over a set period, usually 3 months, in order to ensure improvement as part of employee performance evaluation laws.
+This is a process whereby agreed goals and targets are monitored over a set period, usually 3 months, in order to ensure improvement as part of employee performance evaluation laws.

 If objectives are not met, which are assessed at regular meetings, disciplinary warnings should be issued as part of a capability dismissal process.
-The Employee should be given the right to appeal any disciplinary sanction including dismissal.
+Your employee should be given the right to appeal any disciplinary sanction including dismissal.

 This is one of the most common uses for a Settlement Agreement as this offers an alternative to going down a capability procedure.
 You should make it clear that accepting a Settlement Agreement is the employee’s choice and a capability dismissal is not a foregone conclusion.
 We can advise as to the amount of compensation to offer so that the Settlement Agreement is a swift and fair solution.